nekoLxver/nekoLxver/README.md

 <hr>

 <p align="left">At the moment, I am a second-year student at DSTU.
 I really like to solve problems at codewars, as well as making my own pet-projects.
+You can always contact me on my mail.
 </p>

 <hr>